 Many things, but the one dream that I remember very clearly was wanting to be a champion show jumper or eventer.
 Unfortunately in reality I just wasn't good enough, but I've definitely kept my love of horses and my passion for horse riding over the years.

 Obviously I love success and successful people and I get a high out of seeing a business that I’m involved in flourish.
 On a personal, more adventure orientated level I love speed, whether it be driving fast cars, boats or from riding my horses.
 I am really interested in other cultures, ancient and modern and enjoy travelling to far flung places.
 I also get a huge amount of satisfaction from the home that my husband and I have spent the last few years restoring.
 I’m very keen on historic buildings, our home was once owned by William Pitt the Elder and we are working on taking it back to it’s former glory.

 Probably Central and South America – Guatamala, Hondurous and Costa Rica are all incredible.
 For me holidays are about discovering and exploring places and cultures.
 Occasionally we will take a luxrurious beach holiday, but this is very rare.
 I suppose what I’m saying is that luxury isn’t my number one consideration for a holiday, I’m often more interested in the local area, culture, nature and the overall experience.

 Anything prepared by my husband.
 He’s a great cook thank goodness, probably because I flatly refuse to be.
 I’m absolutely useless in the kitchen, in fact I don’t think I’ve cooked a proper meal in 23 years!
-Other than that I love Thai food, mint aeros and you can’t beat some cheese and a pickled onion for a snack.

 It has to be Moulin Rouge.
 What an amazing work, a total assault on the senses.
 I also like the Shawshank Redemption because it’s a great movie about winning against all the odds.